 - Environmental impact

 In each category, it is possible to highlight many nested topics.
-Such points may include ethnic disputes, lack of food, domestic violence, threats to privacy, gender inequality, usage of child labor, stain on resources, and more.
-A nested problem refers to a specific category of enduring issues.
-A student can discuss them negatively, neutrally, or positively based on the historical data and facts, as well as their personal life experience and knowledge.
+Such points may include ethnic disputes, lack of food, domestic violence, threats to privacy, gender inequality, usage of child labor, stain on resources, etc. A nested problem refers to a specific category of enduring issues.
+A student can discuss them negatively, neutrally, or positively based on historical data, facts, and personal life experience and knowledge.

 How to Write an Enduring Issues Essay

-Below are three essay thesis examples that will help you get a better idea about this part.
+Below are three essay thesis examples that will help you better understand this part.

 It is critical to remember that a thesis depends on the description of your assignment and questions or prompts for a test like the Global II NYS Regents Exam (Global Regents).
 Therefore, it is necessary to study the prompt and underline the keywords indicating your objective.
 The next stage is drafting an outline.